How does the KrisFlyer UOB Credit Card’s Accelerated Miles feature work?

 • MCC 5948: Leather Goods and Luggage Stores

-Those happen to be the MCCs for luxury merchants like Cartier and Louis Vuitton, and by pairing the KrisFlyer UOB Credit Card with Amaze, you could earn an uncapped 3 mpd on your purchases (since Amaze converts the transaction into an online one).
+Those happen to be the MCCs for luxury merchants like Cartier and Louis Vuitton, and if you can buy those online (yes, LV has an online store!), you could earn an uncapped 3 mpd on your purchases.

 This is all the more crucial because there are few cards left in Singapore suited to handle big ticket spending, following the recent nerf to the OCBC Titanium Rewards and its annual 4 mpd cap of S$13,335.